-As of March 31, 2024 we had cash of \$481.1 million as compared to \$340.5 million as of December 31, 2023.
-The increase in cash is primarily driven by the proceeds of the Offering (as defined below) and Warrant (as defined below) exercises partially offset by cash outflows related to research and development costs as we continue development of obicetrapib and increased spending on selling, general and administrative expenses to support our growing organization.
+As of September 30, 2024 we had cash of \$422.7 million as compared to \$340.5 million as of December 31, 2023.
+The increase in cash is primarily driven by the proceeds of the Offering (as defined below), Warrant (as defined below) exercises and the achievement of a clinical development milestone partially offset by cash outflows related to research and development costs as we continue development of obicetrapib and increased spending on selling, general and administrative expenses to support our growing organization.
+While we currently qualify as an "emerging growth company," we will no longer qualify as such as of December 31, 2024 and, as a result, we will no longer be able to avail ourselves of certain reduced reporting requirements applicable to emerging growth companies and expect to incur increased expenses as a result.